BalkanBetBox/alien-chain-reaction-legal/docs/PRIVACY.md

 ### 1.3 Advertising identifier

-To show rewarded video advertisements (e.g. when you choose to watch an ad in exchange for an extra rocket), we use the Unity LevelPlay advertising SDK, which accesses your device's **Advertising ID** (AAID on Android, IDFA on iOS).
+To show advertisements — primarily rewarded video (e.g. when you choose to watch an ad in exchange for an extra rocket), and occasional full-screen ads between games — we use **Google AdMob** (the Google Mobile Ads SDK), which accesses your device's **Advertising ID** (AAID on Android, IDFA on iOS).
 This identifier:

 - Is set by your operating system, not by us
 - Can be reset or disabled by you at any time in your device settings